Korean Airport Duty-Free · Coffee

 Yes.
 Korea's outbound duty-free allowance is US$800 per traveler.
 All SEJA sizes fit comfortably inside that limit, with plenty of headroom for other purchases.

-Is there a sample to try before I buy?
+Can I try it before I buy?

 Can I buy SEJA online if I miss the duty-free?